School Group Tours

 • Discrimination and Resistance: An Oregon Primer

-Students learn about the history of marginalized identity groups in Oregon through a framework of six distinct tools of discrimination and resistance.
-This exhibition provides students new insights into the multiple ways that discrimination occurs, and the empowering methods used by people to resist.
+Students learn about the history of marginalized identity groups in Oregon through a framework of twelve distinct tools of discrimination and resistance.
+This exhibition provides students opportunities to gain new insights into the multiple ways that discrimination occurs, and the empowering methods used by people to resist.

 • Human Rights after the Holocaust

-Students examine different themes related to human rights: first, how the Holocaust shaped global dialogue about genocide prevention and protection of human rights; second, the on-going struggles with human rights abuses and genocide in the world; third, the role activism plays in promoting and advocating for human rights protections.
-Due to complex contemporary issues and events covered in this exhibition, tours are reserved for students in 8th grade and above.
+Students examine different themes related to human rights: first, how the Holocaust shaped global dialogue about genocide prevention and protection of human rights; second, the ongoing global struggles with human rights abuses and genocide; and third, the role activism plays in promoting and advocating for human rights protections.
+Due to complex contemporary issues and events covered in this exhibition, tours are reserved for students in grade 9 and above.

 • Understanding Judaism through Artifacts